sdaqo/anipy-cli/docs/getting-started-cli/index.md

     ```
     All these options should be pretty self-explanatory.

-    ### MyAnimeList Mode
+    ### MyAnimeList/AniList Mode
-    MyAnimeList Mode is another major mode of anipy-cli.
-This mode is similar to the seasonal
+    The two tracker Modes are major modes of anipy-cli.
+The modes is similar to the seasonal
-    mode but it uses your anime list instead.
+    mode but it uses your online anime tracker list instead.

     #### Where do I put my login?
     There are several options:

     - Always login through the cli prompt.
-    - Set username and password in the [config](#config)
+    - Set username and password in the [config](#config) for MyAnimeList
+    - Set anilist token in [config](#config) as `anilist_token` for AnList, this can be obtained when logging in via the cli for the first time.
-    - Set the username in the config and pass the password via the `--mal-password` option.
+    - Set the username in the config and pass the password via the `--mal-password` option. (only MyAnimeList)

-    #### Anime Tagging in MyAnimeList
+    #### Anime Tagging in Trackers
-    You can tag (either via the cli using the `t` option or directly in MyAnimeList) your anime with a dub and a ignore tag.
+    You can tag (either via the cli using the `t` option or directly in the tracker itself) your anime with a dub and a ignore tag.
     You can define the name of those tags in the config, the defaults are `dub` and `ignore`.

     **dub**
-    : This tag makes the anime play/download in dub within the MAL mode.
+    : This tag makes the anime play/download in dub within the tracker modes.

     **ignore**
-    : With this tag the anime will be completely ignored by the MAL mode.
+    : With this tag the anime will be completely ignored by the tracker modes.

     #### Check out the main menu of MAL mode.
+(AniList mode is basically identical)
     ```
     [a] Add Anime
     [e] Delete one anime from MyAnimeList